Tropism is a postural change toward or away from the stimulus.

 Subject should shut eyes and be unaware when the experimenter strikes the knee.

-Suggestion: Do another set of trials with the subject's eyes open and knowing when the strikes occur; try to suppress any knee jerk reflex.
+Suggestion: do another trial with the subject's eyes open and knowing when the strikes occur; try to suppress any knee jerk reflex.

 Learning requires a complex, central nervous system.

 Can you solve a line maze faster after some trials?
-Repeat until at least 2 error-less trials. p.
+Repeat for 10 trials. p.
 202

 ©Copyleft Peter Chen